Ctgilbertson/legendary-tribble/proposal.md

  Tip: Your custom data structure can be composed of or extensions of data structures that you have learned and used in previous programming assignments.
 We're looking for decisions about how to build a high-level data structure that will likely have lower-level components.

 ## Problem Description
+We decided to tackle the problem of losing things in a desk after you put them in a drawer.
+It is hard for people to keep track of where they have put things so being able to keep track of where they were put and being able to do a search of the entire desk would be very helpful.

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

+We would use an array to store all the drawers of a desk becasue they don't change.
+Inside each Array element would be a BST that would hold all of the elements in the drawer in alphabetical order so we can search by name each item.

 ## Questions to answer for Exercise #2

 1. Name: Give your project proposal a name (and edit the top line of this file)

+Desk Organizer

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+User would get the drawer that the item is in after searching for the item.
+It would also tell if the item isn't in the desk at all. i.e. {Item Name} Is stored in {Drawer Name}.
+             {Item Name} is not stored in desk.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

+At start user would need to give the layout of the desk and name the drawers.
+After, the user would have to input each item they put into the desk and which drawer the item was placed.
+When the user wants to find an item thety would have to give a name of the item they're looking for. i.e. Desk has 4 drawers named 1, 2, 3, 4.
+     Put item pencil in drawer 3.
+     Search for pencil.

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
+Use text menu to tell user what drawer item is in.
+Menu would have options: Build New Desk, Put In Item, Search For Item, Rename Drawer, Remove Item, List All Items In Each Drawer, Switch Desk

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.

+Items: contain the name of the item to calculate its priority.
+Drawer: implements a BST of item nodes based on alphabetical order.
+Each drawer would have a custom name.
+Desk: Stores the root of each drawer into an array of drawer objects.
+Desk would have a name and array would be the size of how many drawers there are.
+DeskADT: operations the user could perform. i.e. put, search, remove

 Name each interface or class and briefly describe its function or purpose.